-In accordance with the NYSE's listing requirements, the Board of Directors has evaluated, for each of the directors and director nominees, his or her independence from the Company and its management.
-In its evaluation, the Board of Directors reviewed whether any transactions or relationships exist currently, or existed during the past three years, between each director or nominee and the Company or its subsidiaries, affiliates or independent auditors.
-The Board of Directors also examined whether there were any transactions or relationships between each director or nominee and members of the senior management of the Company or their affiliates.
+In accordance with the NYSE's listing requirements, the Board of Directors has evaluated, for each of the directors, his or her independence from the Company and its management.
+In its evaluation, the Board of Directors reviewed whether any transactions or relationships exist currently, or existed during the past three years, between each director and the Company or its subsidiaries, affiliates or independent auditors.
+The Board of Directors also examined whether there were any transactions or relationships between each director and members of the senior management of the Company or their affiliates.
 Based on this review and the NYSE's definition of "independence," the Board of Directors has determined that a majority of the Board of Directors is "independent."
 The independent directors currently are Mses.
 Clark, Hopkins and Zier and Messrs.
-Byom, Coughlin, and Ricciardi.
-The Board's new nominee, Mr. D'Arecca has also been determined to be independent based on these standards.
+Byom, D'Arecca, Kelly and Ricciardi.
 Based on the NYSE's listing requirements, the Board of Directors has also determined that each of the members of our Compensation and Talent Management Committee is "independent".
-The Board of Directors has also determined that each of the members of our Audit and Finance Committee is "independent" for purposes of Rule 10A-3 under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the NYSE's listing requirements.
-The Board of Directors also determined that Ms. Zier and Messrs.
-Byom, Coughlin and D'Arecca, are financially literate as that qualification is interpreted by the Board and the NYSE and each is an "audit committee financial expert" as that term is defined by SEC regulations.
+The Board of Directors has also determined that each of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), and the NYSE's listing requirements.
+The Board of Directors also determined that Ms. Zier, Mr. Byom and Mr. D'Arecca are financially literate as that qualification is interpreted by the Board and the NYSE and each is an "audit committee financial expert" as that term is defined by SEC regulations.